citizensadvice/capybara_accessible_selectors/README.md

   - `search` [String] - Alternative text to search for in the input
   - `currently_with` [String] - Current value for the field
   - options prefixed with 'option_' will be used to find the option. eg `option_text`, `option_match`
+  - other options will be used to find the combo box

 ```ruby
 select_combo_box_option "Apple", from: "Fruits"